HL7/fhir-shorthand/input/pagecontent/shorthand.md

 * component[0] ^description = "Slice based on the component.code pattern"
 ```

 The second approach, nicknamed "Ginsu Slicing" for the [amazing 1980's TV knife that slices through anything](https://www.youtube.com/watch?v=6wzULnlHr8w), is provided by SUSHI and requires no action by the user.
 SUSHI infers slicing discriminators based the nature of the slices, based on a set of explicit algorithms.
-For example:

-1. If all slices have unique `fixed[x]` values at the same path(s), use discriminator type `'value'` and the associated paths; or if
-2. If all slices have unique `pattern[x]` values at the same path(s), use discriminator type `'pattern'` and the associated paths.

-> **NOTE**: Ginsu slicing is a work in progress.
+For more information, see the[SUSHI documentation](sushi.html).

 ### Extension Rules